Single-Walled Carbon Nanotubes

 High quality single-walled carbon nanotubes in dry powder form

-Exhibits exceptional mechanical, electrical, thermal, and optical properties
+SWCNT including SWCNT-OH and SWCNT-COOH functionalised nanotubes exhibits exceptional mechanical, electrical, thermal, and optical properties

-Single-wall carbon nanotubes (SWNTs) are a special class of carbon materials known as one-dimensional materials.
+Single-walled carbon nanotubes (SWNTs) are a special class of carbon materials known as one-dimensional materials.
 They consist of sheets of graphene, rolled up to form hollow tubes with walls one atom thick.
 Due to its chemical structure and dimensional constraints, this material exhibits exceptional mechanical, electrical, thermal, and optical properties.
 As such, carbon nanotubes have become of great interest for both stand-alone studies and for use in composite materials.

 At Ossila, we sell a range of SWNTs with different purities, lengths and wall types.
 Additionally, we sell carbolic acid (-COOH) and hydroxyl (-OH) functionalised nanotubes.

-SWNTs are sheets of graphene that have been rolled up to form a long hollow tube, with walls a single atom thick.
+SWNTs are sheets of graphene that have been rolled up to form a long hollow tube, with wall thickness of a single atom.
 The existence of thin, hollow carbon tubes has been known about since their first observations by L. V. Radushkevich and V. M. Lukyanovich in 1952, however, the first observations of SWNTs themselves were not until 1976 when M. Endo synthesised a series of hollow carbon tubes via chemical vapour-growth.
 Wider interest in these low-dimensional materials did not occur until 1991, when two articles were independently published by: i) S. Iijima on the fabrication of multi-walled carbon nanotubes via arc discharge, and ii) J. W. Mintire, B. I. Dunlap, and C. T. White on the predicted properties of SWNTs.
 The combination of a simple method for producing SWNTs and the potentially extraordinary properties they exhibit kick-started the growth of a wider research community into carbon nanotubes.

 Much like graphene, SWNTs have properties that differ considerably to those of bulk carbon (e.g. graphite).
 The mechanical properties vary significantly depending upon the axis you are measuring with nanotubes having extremely high Youngs Moduli (Up to 1TPa) and tensile strength (Up to 100 GPa) along the longitudinal axis.
 Along the radial axis, these values are a few orders of magnitude lower.